sdslabs/sdslabs.github.com/_posts/2019/2019-09-20-linux-party-experience.md

    image:
 ---

-For a brief context, SDSLabs conducts an event called "Linux Party" in which our members help freshers of IIT Roorkee get started with their development experiences by helping them install a Linux distro(mainly Ubuntu) on their systems.
+For a brief context, SDSLabs conducts an event called "Linux Party" in which our members help the freshers of IIT Roorkee install a Linux distro (mainly Ubuntu) on their systems.

 # The Motivation behind this blog